bl4ko/netbox-ssot/README.md

 > This plugin operates only with objects that have `netbox-ssot` Tag assigned to them.
-> So if you want your existing objects to be managed by it, you have to assigne them `netbox-ssot`  Tag.
+> So if you want your existing objects to be managed by it, you have to assign them `netbox-ssot`  Tag.

 ## Configuration